paulo-ferraz-oliveira/paulo-ferraz-oliveira/README.md

 I try to use some of my free time to contribute to Free and Open Source Software, especially in Erlang and Elixir, but sometimes also in tools supporting generic development.

+## 📫 How to reach me

+Search for "Paulo F. Oliveira" in the [the-eef.slack.com](Erlang Ecosystem Foundation Slack).
+I'm usually open to a chat, especially if Erlang and/or Elixir -related.

 ## 👯 Organizations and maintainership

 These are the GitHub organizations I belong to, where I (co-)maintain projects: